aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/listobject/_index.md

 ### showTableStyleLastColumn {#showTableStyleLastColumn--}

-Indicates whether the last column in the table should have the style applied.
+Indicates whether the last column in the table is the style applied to.

 ```javascript
 showTableStyleLastColumn : boolean;